tanvirtin/vgit.nvim/README.md

 - See the blames of a buffer in a VGit preview (`:VGit buffer_gutter_blame_preview`)
 - See all hunks in a VGit preview (`:VGit buffer_hunk_preview`)
 - See the buffer changes in a VGit preview (`:VGit buffer_diff_preview`)
+- See the buffer changes that were staged in a VGit preview (`:VGit buffer_staged_diff_preview`)
 - See all the history of a buffer in a VGit preview (`:VGit buffer_history`)
 - See changes in your project in a VGit diff preview (`:VGit project_diff_preview`)
 - See changes in your project in a quickfix list (`:VGit project_hunks_qf`)
+- Enhance your workflow by using VGit's buffer navigation `:VGit hunk_up` and `:VGit hunk_down` that can be used on any VGit previews with changes.

 ## Supported Neovim Versions:
 - Neovim **>=** 0.5